ethereum/EIPs/EIPS/eip-1.md

 - Nick Savers (@nicksavers)
 - Martin Becze (@wanderer)

+If you would like to become an EIP editor, please check [EIP-5069](./EIPS/eip-5069.md).

 ## EIP Editor Responsibilities

 For each new EIP that comes in, an editor does the following: